-How to become an approved driving instructor…
+How to become an Approved Driving Instructor…

 If you are thinking of a new career as a driving instructor, choose a trainer/company who is on the ORDIT REGISTER.
-This means these establishments have reached standards set out by the DSA to ensure YOU WILL BE PROVIDED with a professionally run course.
+This means these establishments have reached standards set out by the DVSA to ensure YOU WILL BE PROVIDED with a professionally run course.

 To be a fully qualified Driving Instructor, you will need to pass three examinations.
 The training program will fully prepare you for all three modules of the ADI qualification.

-Your Guide to Becoming A Driver Instructor
+Your Guide to Becoming A Driving Instructor

 - A Theory Test